Posted on January 16 2022

 YOU DID IT!

-After you've worked through these questions with each item, take note (like, literally take notes, in a notebook, on your phone, etc.) of what's in your keep pile and what you're getting rid of.
+After you've worked through these questions with each item, take note of what's in your keep pile and what you're getting rid of.
 Note any similarities within each pile?
 Certain styles?
 Do you gravitate towards certain colors?
 Have some gaps in your wardrobe that need filling (make notes of what you need)?
 Make note of it all and you may discover some certain style characteristics about yourself!

 And when you're all done, POP some champagne!
 Celebrate all the hard work you just accomplished.
 And doesn't it feel good to get rid of the clutter?
-When you look good, you feel good, you do good.
-You have a more productive day.
-And that's how the clothes in your closet should make you feel.
+You should look forward to getting dressed for the day.
+It should be fun!
+You should love your outfit and feel confident.
+That's how the clothes in your closet should make you feel.